tapania/daily-motivation-booster/README.md

 - **Email Deliverability:**

-  - Ensure your email provider is configured correctly to prevent emails from being marked as spam.
+  - Ensure your email provider (Azure Communication Services) is configured correctly to prevent emails from being marked as spam.
   - Consider setting up SPF, DKIM, and DMARC records for your domain.

 - **Time Zones:**